 Workshop Proposal Submission Guidelines

-We are looking for workshops, demonstrations, round tables, and working groups that share knowledge of materials, techniques, and new ideas to Annual Meeting participants.
-In this way, we can improve the entire field of paleontological preparation.
+AMMP is now accepting proposals for workshops, demonstrations, round tables, and working groups for the 2022 Annual Meeting.
+By sharing your knowledge of materials and methods in the preparation and conservation of specimens and associated data, we can improve the entire field of paleontological preparation.
 Workshop content should align with the Essential Competencies.
 Proposals that fall outside peer-reviewed best practices can be rejected.
 All proposals will be reviewed by the Workshops Subcommittee with oversight by the Board.

 Workshops will be offered in three levels: